Basij: History

+Iran–Iraq War

 Supreme Leader Ayatollah Ruhollah Khomeini called for the foundation of a youth militia in November 1979, during the Iranian Revolution.
 The Basij was established on 30 April 1980.
 It was open to those above the age of 18 and below the age of 45.

 During the Iran–Iraq War hundreds of thousands volunteered for the Basij, including children as young as 12 and unemployed old men, some in their eighties.
-These volunteers were swept up in Shi'a love of martyrdom and the atmosphere of patriotism of the war mobilization; most often they came from poor, peasant backgrounds.
+According to Mehran Riazaty, these volunteers were swept up in Shi'a love of martyrdom and the atmosphere of patriotism of the war mobilization; most often they came from poor, peasant backgrounds.
 They were encouraged through visits to schools and an intensive media campaign.
 During the war, the Revolutionary Guard Corps used Basiji members as a pool from which to draw manpower.

-The Basij may best be known for their employment of human wave attacks which cleared minefields or drew the enemy's fire.
-It is estimated that tens of thousands were killed through the use of this tactic.
+According to Baqer Moin, the Basij are known for their employment of human wave attacks which cleared minefields or drew the enemy's fire.

 The typical human wave tactic was for Basijis (often very lightly armed and unsupported by artillery or air power) to march forward in straight rows.
 While casualties were high, the tactic often worked when employed against poorly trained members of the Iraqi regular army.

 According to Dilip Hiro, by the spring of 1983 the Basij had trained 2.4 million Iranians in the use of arms and sent 450,000 to the front.

 In 1985 the IRNA put the number of Basijis at 3 million, quoting from Hojjatoleslam Rahmani.
 Tehran Bureau estimates the peak number of Basijis at the front at 100,000 by December 1986.

+According to Radio Liberty, by the end of the Iran-Iraq war, most of the Basijis left the service and were reintegrated back into their lives, often after years of being in the front.

+By 1988, the number of Basij checkpoints dramatically decreased, but the Basij were still enforcing the hijab, arresting women for violating the dress code, and arresting youths for attending mixed gender parties or being in public with unrelated members of the opposite sex.